-Some readers have expressed concern about how this room refurbishment will impact their stay at Pop Century in late 2017 or 2018; the answer is that it really shouldn’t.
+Some readers have expressed concern about how this room refurbishment will impact their stay at Pop Century in 2018; the answer is that it really shouldn’t.
 This refurbishment is to the guest rooms only, and is occurring in sections during daytime hours.

 We wouldn’t be concerned about construction at Pop Century in the least, but if you still are, just request a room in a building far from the work.
-It’s unlikely that construction work will begin on buildings 1-5 (50s and 60s) until around March or April 2018.
-Again, that work will be building by building.
+As of 2018, work has wrapped up on all buildings except the 50s, so you’re fine anywhere except buildings 1-3.

 The biggest change you can expect to see is a new configuration with a regular bed flanked by nightstands, and Murphy bed that doubles as a table.
 Both of these beds are queen-sized, versus the double beds previously in these rooms.

 There’s a lighter color scheme, dominated by white with hints of orange and lime, Mickey Mouse pop art above the queen bed, and Pluto pop art above the Murphy bed.
 There’s also a ton more storage space, including a dresser under the television, room for luggage under the bed, and a variety of random cubbies around the room.

 You might say this is a nice space-saving solution, but we cannot be too positive here (it’s the internet, after all).
 So, let’s call this what it is: Disney’s clandestine attempt at tricking you into leaving behind your valuable Duffy plush collection so that Walt Disney World can increase revenue at Property Control.

 There are also a boat-load of USB-charging ports and outlets around the room.
 Again, clearly a way for Disney to acquire and resell my iPhone charging cable.
 Those wily minxes!